sergiky/HackNotes/OWASP TOP 10 and web vulnerabilities/AXFR attack - Full Zone Transfer/AXFR attack - Full Zone Transfer.md

 ``IXFR`` --> Zone transfer incremental, we take the data from the last transfer until now, this are more rare to found

+This type of attack is rare to see, at the day, the real server are well configured

 ---